We want to update you on an issue relating to commercial insurance and cover for ‘Acts of War’ — and what it means for you as members.

 EC 785/2004 is a regulation introduced after 9/11, long before drones existed.
 It was written for commercial airlines and sets out insurance requirements covering passengers, baggage, cargo, and — importantly — ‘Acts of War’.

 This regulation also applies to drones, which creates a technical problem.
+Our insurance cannot be used for commercial operations.

 What about recreational drone flying?